 Many people have asphalt roofing.
 Asphalt roofing is still the most popular roofing choice in America.
 You see it everywhere – the black or gray rubbery shingles that are stapled down one on top of the other.
 Asphalt roofing is usually chosen for its affordability and wide variety of colors and appearances.
+While we take great pride in every asphalt roof that we place or repair, I’d like to let you in on a little secret.

+Even the best asphalt roofs will only last 10 – 15 years before they need to be repaired or replaced.
 That means that throughout the length of your home ownership, you may replace a single roof 4 or more times!
 Yikes!
-Whenever we install a roof, we let our customers know about their expected useful life of that roof.
-While you may budget repairs like this, it can present a challenge when trying to sell.
+Whenever we install a roof, we let our customers know about the expected useful life of that roof.

-Curb appeal
+Curb Appeal

 Curb appeal is the starting point of your home’s value.
-The home could be valued even higher than the asking price and without sufficient curb appeal, it’s unlikely to stop prospective homebuyers.
+The home could be valued even higher than the asking price, and without sufficient curb appeal, it’s unlikely to stop prospective homebuyers.

-The truth is that a decaying asphalt roof (which can happen in as little as ten years) due to algae build up can severely limit curb appeal.
+The truth is that a decaying asphalt roof (which can happen in as little as ten years) due to algae buildup can severely limit curb appeal.
 Most homebuyers know what a problematic roof looks like.

-Cost vs value
+Cost vs Value

 As an initial cost, metal roofing is more expensive than traditional asphalt shingles.
 How much more?
 Well, our stone-coated steel shingles are about 50% more expensive than asphalt.
 So, where is the value in metal roofing?